jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 btn.addEventListener( "click", controller.makeRequest, false );
 ```

 Of course, you can solve that by passing `controller.makeRequest.bind(controller)` as the handler reference to bind the event to.
-But, yuck.
+But yuck -- it isn't very appealing.

 Or what if your inner `this.makeRequest(..)` call needs to be made from a nested function?
 You'll have another `this` binding hazard, which people will often solve with the hacky `var self = this`, such as: